-- All students must wear professionally printed grey or black gym shirts bought from The Uniform Guy. - Students are to wear black athletic shorts (The Uniform Guy stocks appropriate length shorts, but parents are welcome to buy black athletic gym shorts elsewhere no stripes or other embellishments). - Volleyball or cheerleading length shorts may not be worn. - Students may wear their favorite athletic shoes during gym days (should be tennis or basketball style). - Professionally printed SJA hoodless sweatshirts in black, grey, or red may be worn on gym days (see "Shirts and Tops" above) - no hooded sweatshirts on gym days (exception given to students in grade 7 & 8 who have gym on Fridays). - Students may wear black sweatpants in the cold months (The Uniform Guy stocks appropriate length shorts, but parents are welcome to buy black sweatpants elsewhere). - Charcoal fleece zip ups may be worn by all students on gym days.
+- All students must wear professionally printed gray or black gym shirts purchased through The Uniform Guv. - Students are to wear black athletic shorts (The Uniform Guy stocks appropriate length shorts, but parents are welcome to buy plain black athletic shorts elsewhere (no stripes or embellishments).
+Short shorts (volleyball or cheer styles) are not permitted. - Students may wear their favorite tennis shoes on gym days (should be tennis or basketball style). - Professionally printed SJA hoodless sweatshirts in black, gray, or red may be worn on gym days.
+No hooded sweatshirts are to be worn on gym days (\an exception to this rule is given for 7th and 8th graders who have gym on Friday). - Students may wear plain black sweatpants during the cold months. - The Uniform Guy has a nice black track style suit that can be purchased to be worn during the cold months. - Charcoal fleece zip ups may be worn by all students on gym days.